-Our carpentry services are listed below and linked to other pages on my site providing more detailed information about Loft conversion, Roofing, Fascia, Guttering, Sash window repair and Mobility services.
+Our building and carpentry services are listed below and linked to other pages on my site providing more detailed information about Loft conversion, Roofing, Fascia, Guttering, Sash window repair and Mobility services.

 How to stop condensation in the bathroom and kitchen.